NLnetLabs/domain/tests/net/stelline/README.md

 Stelline is capable of exercising both the client and server code provided by the `domain` crate.

-Stelline is unaware of whether the clients and servers in use are mock or real, this is determined by the clients & servers & mock connections created by the test setup code on a per test basis.
+Stelline is unaware of whether the clients and servers in use are mock or real, this is determined by the clients, servers & mock connections created by the test setup code on a per test basis.

 In both cases real `net::client` instances handle interaction with the server.